OfficialLambdax/_storageS-UDF/README.md

 - _storageML is good for when you need to constantly iterate through somewhat static lists or for when you need to constantly check if a element exists (Fastest Exists method).
 - _storageAL is only good for when you need to constantly iterate through somewhat static lists (Fastest GetElements method).
 - _storageALRapid is a set of special functions to add elements extremly fast to a AL list (faster then _storageGLx) to fasten the creation of large arrays.
-- _storageGL is good for when you need OL like fast Adds, ML like fast Exists checks and you cannot use the Autoit Beta.
+- _storageGL is good for when you need OL like fast Adds and ML like fast Exists checks.
 - _storageGLx is good for when you need extremly large lists with exceptional fast Exists checks and element additions.

 Ring Buffers